shk9-official/KnowledgeVault/AWS/AWS Services and Features/05 - Data Protection/001 - AWS Secrets Manager.md

 ### AWS Secrets Manager

 - It is used to store sensitive data such as passwords, tokens, keys, etc in a secure environment, with strict access controls.
+	- In CloudFormation reference it like "{{resolve:secretsmanager:MysecretID:secretstring}}" to access the secret securely.
 - Hashicorp Vault has similar capabilities of AWS Secrets Manager.
 - It enables you to easily rotate, manage, and retrieve credentials, keys, and other secrets throughout their lifecycle.
 - Hard coding secrets or sensitive information is a bad practice as it brings instability and misuse.
 AWS Secrets Manager eliminates the need to hardcode sensitive information in plain text.